An easy gallery wall tutorial that lets you skip the hammer and nails.

 Gallery Wall Tip #1: Don’t Overthink It

 Gallery walls aren’t new.
 Our parents and grandparents have been displaying huge family picture walls forever.
-So rather than overcomplicate what is supposed to be a fun and simple DIY I’m here to tell you — stop overthinking it!
-Get out your favorite family photos….put away the measuring tape, the laser levels and the paper templates.
+Choose your favorite family photos….put away the measuring tape, the laser levels and the paper templates.
 You can’t make a mistake on a collage gallery wall…period.
 If you have a blank space — eventually, you’ll find something perfect to fill it.
-If gramma can do it without all of these complicated tutorials – so can you 🙂
+If gramma can do it without all of these complicated tutorials – so can you :)

 Gallery Wall Tip #2: Determine a color scheme